Jahanvi-Khambalkar-99/UMBC-DATA606-FALL2023-MONDAY/README.md

 ## Projects
 - <div><div>Facial Emotion Detection using Deep Learning</div><div align="right">Dec.
 2022</div>

-  - Built a web-app with flask utilizing deep neural networks for expression classification from a facial image or video
+  - Built a web-app with flask utilizing deep neural networks for expression classification <br>from a facial image or video
-  - Introduced time-continuous dimensional descriptions of emotions (e.g., arousal, valence) to analyze both categorical and continuous changes in expression and enhance the representation of the full spectrum of emotions
+  - Introduced time-continuous dimensional descriptions of emotions (e.g., arousal, valence) to analyze <br>both categorical and continuous changes in expression and enhance the representation of the <br>full spectrum of emotions

 <br>